davidjenni/udm-pro-network/configuration/2-Backhaul-switches-APs.md

 # Backhaul physical network

-Connecting the UDM via CAT5e cabling to managed switches and Unifi access points creates the physical backbone of the network:
+CAT5e cabling between the UDM to the managed switches and Unifi access points creates the physical backbone of the network:

 ![backhaul topo](/assets/UDP-Pro-topo.png)